Emergency Load Reduction Program

 Join us to help prevent power outages this summer.

-The Emergency Load Reduction Program (ELRP) offers financial incentives for participants to reduce their energy use during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
-Participation in events is voluntary and there is no penalty for not participating.
-The ELRP is a five-year pilot program ordered by the CPUC in rulemaking 20-11-003 and administered by PG&E.
+The Emergency Load Reduction Program is a five-year pilot program administered by PG&E that offers participants risk-free financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
+This program is unique in its voluntary nature as there are no penalties for non-performance.

 Are you eligible?

-Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation (CCA) Service customers, and Direct Access (DA) customers who meet the following criteria are eligible to enroll directly in the ELRP:
+Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation Service customers, and Direct Access customers who meet the following criteria are eligible to enroll directly in the program:

-- Able to reduce load by at least 1 kW during an ELRP event
+- Able to reduce load by at least 1 kW during an event

-- Not currently enrolled in any other demand response (DR) program with the exception of PG&E’s Base Interruptible Program (BIP)
+- Not currently enrolled in any other demand response program with the exception of PG&E’s Base Interruptible Program

 How it works

-If you are a business and can reduce load in time of emergency you can help prevent power outages this summer by participating in the ELRP.
+If you are a business and can reduce load in times of emergency, you can help prevent power outages this summer by participating in the Emergency Load Reduction Program.

-To directly enroll in the ELRP, click the Enroll Now button below, or in the header of this page, and complete your enrollment application.
-Once your enrollment has been verified, you may be called upon to reduce your energy usage in response to an ELRP event.
+To enroll directly in the program, click the Enroll Now button and complete your enrollment application.
+Once your enrollment has been confirmed, you may be called upon to reduce your energy usage in response to a program event.